Ewuare: Rise to power

 Prior to Ewuare, the Oba of Benin was limited in their power and authority by the uzama, a group of hereditary chieftains throughout the kingdom.
 The uzama were able to appoint the Oba of Benin upon the death of an Oba and could limit any efforts by the Oba.

 The rise of Ewuare to a position of power is chronicled by Benin's oral history.
 Ewuare was born as the third son of the Oba Ohen.
 At this point, Ewuare was known by the name Prince Ogun.
 Ohen was deposed and stoned to death after both of his legs were paralyzed since it meant he lost the divine powers.
-A controversy arose upon the death of Ohen when both Prince Ogun and his brother Prince Irughe was exiled by Oba Orobiru, Ohen's second son.
+A controversy arose upon the death of Ohen when both Prince Ogun and his brother Prince Irughe were exiled by Oba Orobiru, Ohen's second son.
 Ohen's first son, Oba Egbeka had ruled upon their father's death but did not last long.
 In exile Ogun then traveled widely throughout the region visiting many different kingdoms.
 Local historian Jacob U. Egharevba contended that after the death of Orobiru, both Ogun and Uwaifaikon were banished from the city, but then Uwaifaikon was able to return, lied to the Uzama, and was named king.